Mbed OS Reference

 static bool isenabled() noexcept

-Check if the RTC has the time set and is counting.
+Check if the RTC has been initialized and is counting.

 static void write(time_point t) noexcept